Yubari Melon

 The farmers’ pride and joy!This logo is conferred on melons that pass the stringent checks!

-Getting the Yubari melon designation requires passing strict checks!
+Getting the Yubari Melon designation requires passing strict checks!

 The special logo employed is a mark of quality, attesting that the melons have been carefully curated.